nondejus/AwesomeUnityCommunity/README.md

 * [Character Customization Tutorial](https://github.com/Glauz/Unity3D-CharacterCustomizationTutorial) - This is the finished project of part 4 of the tutorial series for using blendshapes for character customization in Unity3D.
 * [Roll-A-Ball-ECS-style](https://github.com/KptEmreU/Roll-A-Ball-ECS-style) - Recreation of Unity Roll-A-Ball tutorial using Entity Component System.
 * [Unity-Shader-Tutorials](https://github.com/lindenreid/Unity-Shader-Tutorials) - Full project and code for all of my shader tutorials.
+* [Shader-Graph-Tutorials](https://github.com/Brackeys/Shader-Graph-Tutorials) - Project files for our tutorials on using Shader Graph in Unity.

 ## :star: Best Practices